ishan190425/ishan190425/README.md

 > ### Hey 👋, I'm Ishan

 Hi there, I'm **Ishan Rathi**,  a **Computer Science and Robotics Engineering student from Worcester Polytechnic Insituite** 🚀.
-Currently, im an intern at Lockheed Martin.
+Currently, im an incoming SDE at Amazon.

 # Websites
 - [Linkedin](https://www.linkedin.com/in/ishanrathi/)